LH-Deception: Simulating and Understanding LLM Deceptive Behaviors in Long-Horizon Interactions: Experiment

 \textbf{How does deception affect the supervisor agent's trust?} In our framework, an interesting aspect is to examine the relationship between deception and the supervisor agent’s trust level.
 Recall that at the end of each task completion, the supervisor agent updates a trust score, represented by the state variable $s^\text{trust} \in[-1,1]$, which captures the perceived integrity and reliability of the performer.
 After all 14 tasks in the stream are completed, these scores are averaged to obtain a trajectory-level measure of trust.
 We then compare this trajectory-level trust score with the deception rate observed for the same trajectory.
 The results in Figure~\ref{fig:dec_rate_vs_trust} show a strong anti-correlation: models with higher deception rates systematically achieve lower trust.
 For instance, Gemini 2.5 Pro maintains a relatively low deception rate and correspondingly high trust, whereas DeepSeek V3-0324 displays both elevated deception rates ($\approx0.8$) and sharply negative trust scores ($<-0.75$).
 This affirms that deception erodes trust in the performer-supervisor interaction.
-The figure also shows that models in the same tier have a similar trust score.
 Similarly, we provide analysis on how deception affects the supervisor agent's satisfaction score and relational comfort score in Figure~\ref{fig:dec_rate_vs_trust}, which reveals the same trend of anti-correlation and the tendency of trickier deception behaviors in frontier models.
+While the three scores are correlated, they capture distinct aspects of the relational cost, see Appendix~\ref{app:supervisor_states} for a qualitative example.